Linear PDEs and eigenvalue problems corresponding to ergodic stochastic optimization problems on compact manifolds: Introduction

 \section{Introduction}

-In this paper we discuss stochastic, long term average optimal, or `ergodic' control problems on compact orientable manifolds.
-The theory about ergodic control theory in continuous spaces has been developed relatively recently; see works by Borkar and Gosh (e.g. \cite{borkar_ghosh_1988}) and the recent monograph \cite{arapostathis_etal_2012}.
-To our knowledge no literature is available about this topic in the setting of compact manifolds.

-We concentrate on a special case of the control problem, in which control is exerted in all directions and where the control costs are proportional to the square of the norm of the control field with respect to the metric induced by the noise, as discussed in Section~\ref{sec:problemsetting}.
-As such, our emphasis does not lie on the solution of applied control problems.
-This setting may however prove relevant for obtaining results in large deviations theory; see e.g. \cite{feng_kurtz2006}, where the connection is made between control problems and large deviations theory.
-The `squared control cost' is further motivated by recent results we obtained on stochastic optimal control for finite time horizon problems, with relative entropy determining control cost \cite{bierkens2012explicit}.
-This particular setting typically leads to linearized systems \cite{fleming1982}.
-In the ergodic setting it leads typically to operator eigenvalue problems, see e.g. \cite{rutquist2008} for the diffusion case and \cite{todorov2006} for the Markov chain setting.
+In this paper we discuss stochastic, long term average optimal, or `ergodic' control problems on compact orientable manifolds, in which control is exerted in all directions, and where the control costs are proportional to the square of the norm of the control field with respect to the metric induced by the noise.
+As such, our emphasis is not on the solution of applied control problems.
+However this setting has strong connections with the general theory of large deviations of ergodic Markov processes \cite{DonskerVaradhan1975, Varadhan1984}.
+We place special emphasis on the characterization of control solutions in terms of density and current, in relation to the so called Level 2.5 large deviations theory \cite{Chernyak2009, BaratoChetrite2015, Bertini2015}, discussed in more detail below.

+The general theory of ergodic control in continuous spaces has been developed rigorously relatively recently; see works by Borkar and Gosh (e.g. \cite{BorkarGhosh1988}) and the recent monograph \cite{Arapostathis2012}.
+The special case of compact manifolds has been extensively studied in relation to the theory of large deviations.
+A brief historic overview of this field will be provided in this introduction (Section~\ref{sec:historic-overview}).

+The `squared control cost' case is further motivated by recent attention to stochastic optimal control for finite time horizon problems with relative entropy determining control cost \cite{Kappen2005}.
+Typically the solution of stochastic optimal control problems can be rephrased as the solution of a non-linear partial differential equation called the Hamilton-Jacobi-Bellman equation \cite{FlemingRishel1975, FlemingSoner2009}.
+If the control cost can be interpreted as a relative entropy (in continuous settings, problems with squared control cost) this often yields elegant simplifications of the non-linear Hamilton-Jacobi-Bellman (HJB) equation through an exponential transform, known as the Cole-Hopf transform in fluid dynamics \cite{Hopf1950}.
+In the finite time horizon case the HJB equation is transformed into a linear equation, see e.g. \cite{Kappen2005, BierkensKappen2012b}.
+In the ergodic setting it leads typically to operator eigenvalue problems.